Tearnote/lists/README.md

 The project includes the Code Institute-provided web terminal, written on Node.js.
 All the HTML, CSS and Javascript files belong to it.

 </details>

+## Deployment

+Lists is a TUI application, but it's currently configured to run in the Code Institute web terminal environment.
+You can deploy it via the following steps:

+1. Fork the repository,
+2. Create a Heroku app (or equivalent) from the repository,
+3. Add the following buildpacks to the Heroku app, in this order:
+    1.  `heroku/python`,
+    2.  `heroku/nodejs`,
+4. Add a config var with key `PORT`, value `8000`,
+5. Create an app in the [Dropbox app console](https://www.dropbox.com/developers/apps),
+6. Configure the app with App Folder storage, and the following scopes:
+    -   `account_info.read`,
+    -   `files.metadata.write`,
+    -   `files.metadata.read`,
+    -   `files.content.write`,
+    -   `files.content.read`,
+7. Copy the App key from the Dropbox app console, and add it as a config var value in Heroku, with key `APP_KEY`.